The-ALANA-Project/PhoenixGate/README.md

 When guests arrive, and their membership or ticket is verified via their burner card, they interact with an interface that feels native to the event, reinforcing brand identity while maintaining a seamless onchain experience.

+## How it Works

+1. The organizer selects a supported chain and inputs the Unlock contract address.
+2. The app connects the verification flow to the chosen membership or ticket contract.
+3. Attendees present their burner.pro card at the venue.
+4. The organizer scans the card with Phoenix Gate to verify access in real time.
+5. The event can optionally use a customized interface that matches the organizer’s brand.

+(Insert a short video explaining the flow here)

 ## Internal Tracking